scoconno/scoconno.github.io/examined/Intro/Handout.md

 Suppose that 2 expresses someone's sincerest belief.
 You know now that 1, since it is not a statement, could never be used to support that belief.
 So, you know that anyone who tries to prove 2 by claiming 1 is offering no real argument at all.

+**NB: These are self-assessment exercises.
+Do not submit them to me.
+Use this answer key [here](/examined/Intro/Answers).
+There are more practice questions in the textbook.**

 ### Exercise 1: